 For both stock options and warrants, the exercise price is determined as the average of the last twenty stock market prices preceding the grant date.

-The terms and conditions of exercise of stock options and warrants that were granted to officers and directors and were outstanding at December 31, 2023 are described in the table below.
+The terms and conditions of exercise of stock options and warrants that were granted to officers and directors and were outstanding on December 31, 2024 are described in the table below.